MrR0807/Notes/Golang/pitfals.md

 * **While either party may close a channel, in practice only the sender should do so.
 Inadvertently sending on a closed channel will cause a panic**.
 * It’s also important to consider that using buffered channels **creates a risk of data loss should the program terminate before any consuming goroutines are able to clear the buffer**.
+* **You should never start a goroutine without knowing how it will stop….
+Every time you use the go keyword in your program to launch a goroutine, you must know how, and when, that goroutine will exit.
+If you don’t know the answer, that’s a potential memory leak**.

 # Errors